ivankostadinovic/ExoPlayerWrapper/README.md

 ## Download
-This library is available in **jitPack** which is the default Maven repository used in Android Studio.
+This library is available in **JitPack** which is the default Maven repository used in Android Studio.

 **Step 1.** Add it in your root build.gradle at the end of repositories
 ```Gradle